Undimmed presentation detents in SwiftUI

 sheetPresentationController?.largestUndimmedDetentIdentifier = .medium

-This feature is not available in SwiftUI at the moment, which means that SwiftUI sheets will always dim the underlying view.
-We can however add support for undimming to SwiftUI with a tiny fix, which will let us affect the sheet presentation controller from SwiftUI.
+This feature is not available in SwiftUI at the moment, but we can add support for it with a tiny fix, which will let us affect the sheet presentation controller from SwiftUI.

 Undimming the underlying view in SwiftUI